-340. Correctional facility list of unsentenced offenders and witnesses detained

-Every officer in charge of a correctional facility within the area for which any session or circuit of any superior court is held for the trial of criminal cases shall deliver to that court at the commencement of each such session or circuit a list - and such list shall, in the case of each such offender and each such witness, specify the date of his admission to the correctional facility and the authority for his detention which shall, in the case of a witness, state whether the detention is under section 184 or 185, and shall further specify, in the case of each such offender, the cause of his detention.
+340. Correctional facility list of unsentenced offenders and witnesses detained of the unsentenced offenders who, at such commencement, have been detained within his correctional facility for a period of ninety days or longer; and (b) of witnesses detained under section 184 or 185 and who, at such commencement, are being detained within his correctional facility, and such list shall, in the case of each such offender and each such witness, specify the date of his admission to the correctional facility and the authority for his detention which shall, in the case of a witness, state whether the detention is under section 184 or 185, and shall further specify, in the case of each such offender, the cause of his detention.